 e.
 Yard and play equipment.

 2. A permanent structure is built of materials in a manner which would commonly be expected to remain useful for a substantial period of time.
+Moved to 1.14

 3. A temporary structure is built of materials in a manner which would commonly be expected to have a relatively short useful life, or is built for a purpose that would be expected to be relatively short-term in duration.
+Moved to 1.14

 4. For the purposes of flood management, a structure shall be a walled and roofed building that is principally above ground and includes gas or liquid storage tank and manufactured homes.
-(Ord.
-1563, 2020; Ord.
-763, 1996; Ord.
-641, 19945; Ord.
-472, 1987; Ord.
-386, 1981)
+Moved to Article 5: Floodplain Management

 “Structure, principal”: A structure in which the principal use is conducted.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Studio (photography, portrait and art)”: An artist’s or photographer’s workplace or establishment, where the artist’s or photographer’s work may be displayed and sold.
-(Ord.
-801, 1998)
+Moved to 1.13

 “Subdivision development plan”: Specific development plans for an approved tentative parcel or subdivision map, including plot plans, building elevations, grading plans and landscape plans applicable to individual lots within the tentative map.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Substantial damage”: Damage of any origin sustained by a structure where the cost of restoring the structure to its before damage condition would equal or exceed 50 percent of the market value of the structure before the damage occurred.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management?